Tummy Tuck - Abdominoplasty

 After A Tummy Tuck

 Follow up visits to our offices in the Fairfax County and Washington, D.C. area for tummy tuck surgery, you may experience bruising, swelling, and soreness around the surgery site.
 It is recommended that you get up and move around as soon as possible to ease swelling.
 Patients should avoid strenuous activity for several weeks.
 At first, the new contours will not be readily visible.
 However, several weeks after surgery, swelling and bruising will fade, and new contours will begin to appear.
 It is important that you maintain realistic goals for your tummy tuck.
 While body contouring cannot give anyone a “perfect” body, it can form a solid foundation for improvement through both diet and exercise.
 A few patients will be unhappy with their results, and a very small percentage may require a second surgery.
 However, most of our patients in the Washington, D.C. area are happy with their tummy tuck procedure and enjoy the added confidence and comfort of a slimmer, smoother shape.
-For more information on Washington, D.C. area liposuction, tummy tuck, or any other body contouring procedures, contact Virginia plastic surgeon Dr. Roberta Gartside today to schedule a complimentary consultation.
+For more information on Washington, D.C. area liposuction, tummy tuck, or any other body contouring procedures, contact Virginia plastic surgeon Dr. Roberta Gartside today to schedule a complimentary cosmetic surgery consultation.